NOTICE OF INTENT TO REQUEST RELEASE OF FUNDS

-All comments received by May 18, 2020 will be considered by the State of Hawai’i prior to authorizing submission of a request for release of funds.
+All comments received by notice date plus seven days; will be considered by the State of Hawai’i prior to authorizing submission of a request for release of funds.

 The State of Hawai’i certifies to HUD that The Honorable Governor David Ige in his capacity as Governor of the State of Hawai’i consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
 HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows the HPHA to use HUD Program funds.

 HUD will accept objections to its release of funds and the State of Hawai’i’s certification for a period of fifteen (15) days following the anticipated submission date or its actual receipt of the request (whichever is later) only if they are on one of the following bases: (a) the certification was not executed by the Certifying Officer of the State of Hawai’i; (b) the State of Hawai’i has omitted a step or failed to make a decision or finding required by HUD regulations at 24 CFR Part 58; (c) the grant recipient or other participants in the development process have committed funds, incurred costs or undertaken activities not authorized by 24 CFR Part 58 before approval of a release of funds by HUD; or (d) another Federal agency acting pursuant to 40 CFR Part 1504 has submitted a written finding that the project is unsatisfactory from the standpoint of environmental quality.